+'''

+[kernel:approximation] arrays.c:32:

-[kernel] arrays.c:32: more than 200(300) elements to enumerate.
+more than 200(300) locations to update in array.
 Approximating.

+'''

 This message means that the array to be updated had 300 elements, and -eva-plevel was set to 200 (the default value).
 In this case, it might be reasonable to increase the plevel to 300, especially if some alarms could be caused by the imprecision.
 In other cases, however, there is little hope of obtaining a reasonable bound: